al-Fayturi:

 al-Fayturi lived a stranger in this world and died a stranger.
 Al-Fayturi's father foretold his son's strangeness when he read the palm of his hand and said: "You will live far from your homeland, and you will be happy, and you will have many enemies, but they will not harm you; your star will spread, and I do not know what you will do in the future.
 Your star will spread, and I do not know what you will be in the future: I do not know what you will be in the future: a judge, a clergyman, or something else".

 The father's prophecy came true, and his son Muhammad al-Fayturi lived abroad and rose to prominence.
-He feuded with some powerful men and reconciled with others, but the son was familiar with exile and there was nothing strange about it, for "men are born strangers".
+He feuded with some powerful men and reconciled with others, but the son was familiar with exile and there was nothing strange about it, for "people are born as strangers".

 --------------------------------------